jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * This mutation is also helpful in situations where each possible integer is equally likely to be within the chromosome

+Swap Mutation
+^^^^^^^^^^^^^

+* Select two indices at random
+* Swap the values at the selected indices

+* Can be generalized to a rotation mutation where many indices are selected and the values are rotated among them

+* This mutation preserves what information is within the chromosome

+    * Now new information is added

 Creep Mutation
 ^^^^^^^^^^^^^^